ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_dataset_SOP.md

 Once you have a customised and potentially pre-filled spreadsheet it can be sent to the contributor along with the contributor spreadsheet guide.
 It is generally an iterative process of the contributor filling in what they can, the wrangler reviewing, curating and asking questions before further curation until the metadata is complete.

-In the same email as the first spreadsheet that is sent,  it is a good idea to provide the contributors with instructions to upload their raw data (fastq) at this point while we validate and review their metadata.

 ### Raw data upload (fastq)

+In the same email as the first spreadsheet that is sent, it is a good idea to create an upload are and provide the credentials and instructions for [how to upload their raw data (fastq)](https://github.com/ebi-ait/hca-documentation/wiki/How-to-upload-data-to-an-upload-area-using-hca-util) so they can start the process while we validate and review their metadata.

 Follow the instructions on [how to create an upload area for the contributors using the hca-util tool]( https://github.com/ebi-ait/hca-documentation/wiki/How-to-administrate-upload-areas-using-hca-util)